MA3YPEH/tables/README.md

 # collaborative tables #

-After installing the plugin in moodle you need to run the wabsocket /WS/bin/WSstart.bat

 ## Installing via uploaded ZIP file ##

 1. Log in to your Moodle site as an admin and go to _Site administration >